 Columcille travels to Iona

-Columba travelled to mainland Scotland but on visit to King Bridei of the Picts he found the gates of their stronghold bolted shut.
-On performing the sign of the cross the gates flung open on their own accord which was seen as a miracle by many.
-After this King Bridei decided to listen to Columba and was then baptised with many people soon following.
-He spent the rest of his life travelling Scotland and preach to whoever would listen.
-Whenever he wasn’t travelling he would return to Iona and led a monastic life and teaching the word of the lord.
+Columba traveled to mainland Scotland.
+On a visit to King Bridei of the Picts, he found the gates of their stronghold bolted shut.
+On performing the sign of the cross the gates flung open on their own accord, seen as a miracle by many.
+After this King Bridei decided to listen to Columba and was then Baptisted with many people soon following.
+He spent the rest of his life traveling Scotland and preach to whoever would listen.
+When not travelling he would return to Iona and led a monastic life and teaching the word of the lord.

 8th June, 597, Saint Columba passed away in Iona where he was buried.
 100 years later his remains were removed to Ireland after the threat from Vikings but to this day nobody knows their exact location.

-Without a doubt Saint Columba was a remarkable person who travelled all over Ireland & Scotland helping to spread Christianity and was responsible for the founding of many churches and monasteries in Ireland.
+Without a doubt, Saint Columba was a remarkable person who traveled all over Ireland & Scotland helping to spread Christianity and was responsible for the founding of many churches and monasteries in Ireland.
 His feast day is celebrated on 9th June.

 Sources and related links

-Our Venerable and God-Bearing Father Columba of Iona, enlighther of Scotland (521-597) – www.stcolumbamonastery.org
+- Our Venerable and God-Bearing Father Columba of Iona, enlightener of Scotland (521-597) – www.stcolumbamonastery.org